-The bulbs of Asiatic Lilies appear large, 5 to 6 inches (12.5 to 15 cm) across, generally white along with a tint of pink.
+The bulbs of Asiatic Lilies appear large, 5 to 6 inches (12.5 to 15 cm) across, generally white, along with a tint of pink.
 The bulb color plays no part in flower color.
-Lily bulbs when harvested often look pinkish after exposure to sunlight.
-The large bulbs store a lot of food giving them plenty of flower power in the spring, even with sub-par soil, water and fertilizer.
+Lily bulbs, when harvested, often look pinkish after exposure to sunlight.
+The large bulbs store a lot of food, giving them plenty of flower power in the spring, even with sub-par soil, water, and fertilizer.

-Plant Asiatic Lily bulbs in early spring or fall before frost in a well-drained, fertile soil.
+Plant Asiatic Lily bulbs in early spring or fall before frost in well-drained, fertile soil.
 This allows the plants to develop a good root system.
 Adding organic matter will help improve the soil.
 When planting bulbs, place them 12 to 18 inches (30 to 45 cm) apart and 4 to 6 inches (10 to 15 cm) deep in full or partial sun.
 A location receiving morning or late afternoon sun with 6 hours of sunlight minimum is preferable.
-Asian Lilies like a slightly acidic (6.5 pH.) soil.
+Asian Lilies like slightly acidic (6.5 pH.) soil.

-The best Asiatic Lily care will have bulbs planted with good drainage, but not a dry soil.
+The best Asiatic Lily care will have bulbs planted with good drainage but not dry soil.
 They need 1 or 2 inches (2.5 or 5 cm) of water per week.
 During hot and dry weather, Asiatic Lilies may need supplemental watering to ensure the root zone stays well moistened.
 The soil should remain moist and not soggy.
-As a guide, water when the top 1 inch (2.5 cm) of soil below the surface becomes dry will provide the plant with the needed moisture for them to thrive.
+As a guide, watering when the top 1 inch (2.5 cm) of soil below the surface becomes dry will provide the plant with the needed moisture for them to thrive.

-DO NOT prune the foliage however until it dies off naturally during fall.
-The leaves work gathering energy from the sun to store in the bulbs for next season's bloom.
+However, DO NOT prune the foliage until it dies off naturally during fall.
+The leaves work, gathering energy from the sun to store in the bulbs for next season's bloom.

 Once the foliage dies back naturally, cut the dead foliage to the ground.
 Add a layer of 4 to 6 inches (10 to 15 cm) of mulch to provide the bulbs with protection during winter.
 This helps maintain soil temperature and prevent heaving.
 Remove the mulch during spring after all danger of the frost passes.
 This will give room for new growth to appear.
-A 2-inch (5 cm) layer of bark mulch applied after removing the winter mulch helps to preserve soil moisture and prevents weeds.
+A 2-inch (5 cm) layer of bark mulch applied after removing the winter mulch helps preserve soil moisture and prevent weeds.

-Propagate Asiatic Lilies from stem bulblets, bulb scales, stem bulbils and bulb division.
+Propagate Asiatic Lilies from stem bulblets, bulb scales, stem bulbils, and bulb division.
 The fastest way comes from splitting plump bulbs.
 Pull them apart and plant them separately.

 Pests and Diseases

 Asiatic Lilies find themselves susceptible to fungal infection and aphids.
-To get rid of aphids on Asian Lilies and make sure your plants remain aphid free, use neem spray oil insecticide, summer oil or Malathion.
-Also, use fungicides such as green guard, bravo or a tablespoon of baking soda in about 2 liters of warm water for fungal infection.
+To get rid of aphids on Asian Lilies and make sure your plants remain aphid free, use neem spray oil insecticide, summer oil, or Malathion.
+Also, use fungicides such as green guard, bravo, or a tablespoon of baking soda in about 2 liters of warm water for fungal infection.

 - Back to genus Lilium

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin